-This option encourages leaders who have an idea or project they want to take action on collaboratively as a group.
-Meetings for this track are monthly on Mondays (see schedule below).
+This option supports leaders who have an idea or project they want to take action on collaboratively as a group.

 Don’t have a specific idea at this time?

 Don’t fret.
-We encourage you to apply and bring your passion for sustainability and an open mind to join collaborative projects or develop your own idea.
+We encourage you to apply and bring your passion for sustainability and an open mind to join collaborative projects or develop your own idea of leadership practice.

 Meeting Times and Places

-All Undergraduate Leaders Meetings will include start with a 1 hour Undergraduate Leaders-specific meeting time to collaborate, receive training and conduct group business.
+All Undergraduate Leaders Meetings will include start with a group meal and one hour of Undergraduate Leaders-specific meeting time to collaborate, receive training and conduct group business.
 The second hour of the gathering will be a workshop on a specific topic from a content leader or student leader in Sustainability.
-This portion of the workshop will be open to all interested students at the University of Minnesota.
-Food will be provided.
-The fall schedule is as follows:
+This second portion of the workshop will be open to all interested students at the University of Minnesota.

 Generously funded by the C. Charles Jackson Foundation

-University of Minnesota undergraduate students from all disciplinary backgrounds with a passion for sustainability and experience in leadership are eligible to apply.
+University of Minnesota Twin Cities undergraduate students from all disciplinary backgrounds with a passion for sustainability and desire to expand their leadership experiences are eligible to apply.

 The program is year-long.
-Program participants can expect to commit to one meeting per month as well as various events, symposium, and field trips throughout the year.
+Program participants can expect to commit to one cohort collaborative meeting per month and one small group meeting as well as various events, symposium, and field trips throughout the year.
 There will also be a full-day Saturday kick off in the beginning of the program.
 You can find a more detailed program flow and timeline here.

-The 2016 kickoff workshop will be held Saturday, October 1, 9 a.m. to 2 p.m.
-Monthly cohort meetings take place in the evening, finding an evening and location that works for most members (e.g., third Wednesday of each month).
+The 2018 kickoff workshop will be held Saturday, October 6, 9 a.m. to 2 p.m.
+Monthly cohort meetings take place in the evening once each month.
+These meetings for Fall 2018 are tentatively set for the third Monday of the month.